Deepstrong-cn/Detection_Localization_YOLO/README.md

 AGPL-3.0 License.
 This project builds upon [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) (AGPL-3.0).

-Note: The full dataset is not included due to institutional restrictions.
+Note: 1.
+The full detection dataset is not included due to institutional restrictions.
+2. During revision, the ground truth measurements for flame localization (Section 4.4.2) were found to be inaccurate, which we have clarified in our response to the reviewers.
+To further validate our method, we conducted extended experiments with 16 test points (A–P) covering 27–100 m and 0–6.6 m lateral offset (Section 4.4.4).